TheAcharya/MarkerData-Website/docs/faq.md

 ## Could Marker Data support DaVinci Resolve since it supports FCPXMLs?

-No. Despite having the ability to import and export FCPXMLs from DaVinci Resolve, compatible Marker metadata is not added in the FCPXMLs.
+Regrettably, despite the capacity to import and export FCPXMLs within **DaVinci Resolve**, it is noteworthy that the compatibility of Marker metadata is not seamlessly integrated into the FCPXML format.

 ## Why Notion v2 Token is used instead of Notion’s official API Connections?

-Notion’s official API does not support direct upload and merging of images and page icons.
-It also does not support automatic linking or create new entries in relation columns based on their value.
-The day when Notion further opens up their APIs, we will look into updating our internal components.
+The official API provided by Notion currently lacks the capability for direct image uploads and the seamless merging of page icons.
+Furthermore, it does not offer support for automatic linking or the creation of new entries in relation columns based on their respective values.
+The prospect of revisiting and updating our internal components will be considered as Notion continues to expand and enhance the functionality of their APIs.

 ## Will other database platforms be supported?

-The current focus is to support and maintain Notion and Airtable integration.
-These two are the most popular platforms among users and companies in the Film and TV industry around the world.
-We took considerable amount of time in building our internal components for both [Notion](https://github.com/TheAcharya/csv2notion-neo) and [Airtable](https://github.com/TheAcharya/Airlift).
+At present, our primary emphasis lies in the steadfast support and enhancement of integration capabilities with Notion and Airtable—two widely acclaimed platforms embraced by users and companies across the global Film and TV industry.
+The development of robust internal components for both [Notion](https://github.com/TheAcharya/csv2notion-neo) and [Airtable](https://github.com/TheAcharya/Airlift) has demanded a significant investment of time and effort.

-In the database/productivity space, new platforms (both commercial and open-source) such as [Coda](https://coda.io/), [Baserow](https://baserow.io/), [AppFlowy](https://appflowy.io/) and Microsoft’s [Loop](https://loop.microsoft.com/learn) are on the rise.
+Within the expansive landscape of database and productivity solutions, emerging platforms such as [Coda](https://coda.io/), [Baserow](https://baserow.io/), [AppFlowy](https://appflowy.io/), and Microsoft’s [Loop](https://loop.microsoft.com/learn) are gaining prominence.

-If you have a particular use case and platform in mind, please start a [discussion](https://github.com/TheAcharya/MarkerData/discussions).
-However, the addition of platforms will be subjected to the availability of API libraries.
+Should you have specific use cases or preferences for other platforms, we encourage you to initiate a thoughtful [discussion](https://github.com/TheAcharya/MarkerData/discussions).
+It is essential to note that the incorporation of additional platforms will be contingent upon the availability of compatible API libraries.

 ## Could Marker Data extract and convert Final Cut Pro's Marker metadata to another format?

-Yes, it is possible.
-We will definitely add more [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) as we improve and update our Library over time.
+Certainly, such an endeavour is within our purview.
+As we continue to refine and advance our Library, the augmentation of [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) is a definite consideration for future enhancements.

 ## What is Marker Data's Privacy Policy?